Patrick Wisdom Player Props: Cubs vs. Giants

 Patrick Wisdom At The Plate

-- Wisdom has 35 hits, which ranks first among Chicago hitters this season, while batting .197 with 21 extra-base hits.
+- Wisdom has 36 hits, which leads Chicago hitters this season, while batting .201 with 21 extra-base hits.

-- Among qualified hitters in MLB play, his batting average ranks 158th, his on-base percentage ranks 153rd, and he is 40th in the league in slugging.
+- Among the qualifying hitters in MLB action, his batting average ranks 157th, his on-base percentage ranks 147th, and he is 38th in the league in slugging.

-- He has hit a home run in 11 games this season (20.8%), leaving the park in 7% of his plate appearances.
+- He has hit a home run in 11 games this season (20.4%), leaving the park in 6.9% of his chances at the plate.

-- Wisdom has had an RBI in 13 games this year (24.5%), including eight multi-RBI outings (15.1%).
-He has also driven in three or more of his team's runs in four contests.
+- Wisdom has driven home a run in 13 games this year (24.1%), including more than one RBI in 14.8% of his games and producing three or more of his team's runs on four occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.